How to add signatures directly under the latest message in an email conversation

 By selecting Custom setup from the drop-down menu shown in Fig. 2., item 1 above, you will have access to additional signature handling options, such as removing duplicated email signatures from email conversations.
 Learn more

-Click Apply & Close in the editor to save changes to your template, and then click Save () in the SIGNATURE RULES section to save the signature rule and apply it in your organization.
+Click Apply & Close in the editor to save changes to your template, and then click Save & Publish to save the signature rule and apply it in your organization.

 In client-side mode, a signature is added to the body of an email that is being created in an Outlook desktop app or Outlook on the web (OWA).
 The signature is always inserted directly below the latest reply/forward message, unless a user manually moves that signature to a different location in an email thread.
 Follow the steps below to create a client-side signature rule and make sure that signatures are available to all users in your organization and are automatically added to all messages created in Outlook and OWA.